- Black tea

 Wudang Daoist Hong/Black 武当道红 [wǔ dāng dào hóng] is one kind of Hubei black tea, as well as Wudang Immortal Hong and Yi Hong, its fresh 1 shoot 2 leaf are harvested from the organic tea fields at an altitude of above 800 metres in the Wudang mountain (Hubei Province) after the Grain Rain Festival, and then processed: wither, roll, fermente and dry.

-Different from Wudang Daoist Hong, fresh 1 shoot and 1 leaves of Wudang Immortal Hong 武当仙红 [wǔ dāng xiān hóng] are more tender and harvest before the Grain and Rain festival.
+Different from Wudang Daoist Hong, Wudang Immortal Hong 武当仙红 [wǔ dāng xiān hóng] use fresh shoots, which are harvested before the Grain and Rain festival.

 Yi Hong 宜红 [yí hóng] started in the middle of the nineteenth century, Yi Chang 宜昌 in the Hubei Province is one of the oldest tea producing areas, Lu Yu (the saint of tea)’s of the Tang Dynasty had classified it as the top of Shannan tea field.
 Dry tea is tight and thin with golden hair, tea liquid has high and long- lasting fragrances, fresh and mellow tastes, a bright reddish color and a phenomenon of turbidity after getting cold.
 In general, Yi Hong should be used purple-clay or porcelain teawares to brew 2- 3 rounds at 90-95℃ for 2- 3 mins (tea:water 1:18).